The EUI Research Repository aims at offering EUI Research Output in Open Access. 45% of Cadmus content is in Open Access.

 All members of the EUI community are required to notify Cadmus of their research outputs and to comply with the EUI Open Access Policy

 Cadmus collects and provides access to both scholarly publications and research data.
 Research outputs in Cadmus are work published by members of the academic or professional staff during their time at the Institute or based on research that they carried out during their time at the EUI.
 Research output can also be based on the research performed in projects in which the EUI is a partner.
 In addition, Cadmus includes EUI imprint publications such as EUI Working Paper series.
+EUI authors do no not need to submit EUI theses, Working Papers, and Research Reports, as they are submitted fro inclusion in Cadmus by EUI staff.

 Submit your publications